blackpearl006/blackpearl006.github.io/_posts/2025-05-10-determinant.md

 ---
-layout: distill
+layout: post
-title: Determinants and Their Properties
+title: "Understanding Linear Algebra - Part 3"
-description: A detailed exploration of the 8 fundamental properties of determinants with examples and visualizations.
+description: "A detailed exploration of the 8 fundamental properties of determinants with examples and visualizations."
-tags: linear-algebra determinants distill
+tags: [linear-algebra, distill]
 date: 2025-05-10
 featured: true
 chart: